Arena México: Present operations

 Arena México hosts twice weekly wrestling events promoted by CMLL.
 On Tuesdays they present "CMLL Martes Arena Mexico" (CMLL Arena Mexico Tuesday) and on Fridays they present "CMLL Super Viernes" (CMLL Super Friday), which is the promotions primary event, taped for television.
 Arena México also hosts all of CMLL's feature events and pay-per-view shows and have done so since the arena opened in 1956.
-May 2, 2025, CMLL co-produced a special event with American promotion Major League Wrestling titled CMLL vs. MLW, marking the first time that an American professional wrestling promotion has produced a show from the arena.
+On May 2, 2025, CMLL co-produced a special event with American promotion Major League Wrestling titled CMLL vs. MLW, marking the first time that an American professional wrestling promotion has produced a show from the arena.
 On June 18, 2025, All Elite Wrestling (AEW) held their first wrestling show in Mexico with its television special, Grand Slam Mexico.
 Since 2023, CMLL has also held their annual Fantastica Mania Mexico show in partnership with the Japanese professional wrestling promotion New Japan Pro-Wrestling.